 “So everybody citing foul play… bulls—!.

-‘The Bronze Bomber’ himself has never made any such accusations against Fury as a flood of YouTuber bid to make a name for themselves in posting the conspiracy.
+‘The Bronze Bomber’ himself has never made any such accusations against Fury as a flood of YouTubers bid to make a name for themselves in posting the conspiracy.

-At least they’ll be able to thrash out their differences one more time as the contracted third fight will go ahead before February 2021.
+At least they’ll be able to thrash out their differences once more.
+The contracted third fight will go ahead before February 2021.

-Wilder has a lot to prove after looking well below-par in the second bout.
+Wilder has much to prove after looking well below par in the second bout.
 The loss came on the back of an enthralling draw fourteen months prior.

 The American almost put Fury through the canvas.
 Furthermore, like the warrior he is, the WBC champion rose to come back even stronger.